mramshaw/API-Gateways/README.md

 __Pro Tip:__ Leave the integration response empty for a ___passthrough response___.
 If no mapping is defined the response from the Lambda function will be passed-through as-is.
 My advice would be to check that this does what is expected before defining any models or mappings.
+In fact, for performance reasons (no response-processing in the API Gateway) this is probably the optimal situation.

 AWS uses a subset of [JSON Schema](http://json-schema.org/), so if you need any specific features, be aware that the API Gateway may not support them (you will not be able to save the mapping if